yanwenywan/ceal-server-resources/docs/about/contribute.md

 There should be a yellow banner saying that some branch has recent changes, with a green button to "Compare and Pull Request".
 Click this and make a pull request -- this is a request to add your changes to my project.

+If not, there should still be a banner with a button saying "Contribute", go into it and click the big "Open pull request".

 For more information, see [GitHub's official documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) or just asking your favourite LLM to walk you through the process.

 **Please ping me (yanwenyuan) on one of the discord channels in CEAL if I don't know who you are.**

 Once I accept your changes, they'll be live within minutes!

+### Wait, there have been more recent changes since my fork?

+Multiple people may be modifying the website at once, and your fork does not automatically sync to my main site.
+You should see a banner on your fork that says "This branch is X commits behind `yanwenywan/ceal-server-resources:master`" (or something to that effect)

+**Before you make a pull request**, you can sync the branches by clicking the "Sync fork" in the banner and following through with the GitHub UI.

 -----